Sunday, March 24, 2019

 11:00 a.m. – 1:00 p.m.

 This trolley tour explores the design trends of Green-Wood’s distinctive architecture, including styles ranging from Neo-Classical to Egyptian Revival and from Art Deco to Art Nouveau.
 Learn how, through thoughtful conservation, these designs will endure through generations.
-A National Historic Landmark, Green-Wood was of the country’s first rural cemeteries, founded in 1838.
+A National Historic Landmark, Green-Wood was one of the country’s first rural cemeteries, founded in 1838.
 By the mid-19th century, the cemetery had earned an international reputation for its beauty, and became a prestigious place to be buried.

 Famous residents include Tammany leader William “Boss” Tweed, Horace Greeley, Jean-Michel Basquiat, and Leonard Bernstein, among many other public figures, athletes, artists, entertainers and inventors.
 Prior to its establishment as cemetery, the land was the site of the Battle of Long Island, and is Revolutionary War historic site.
 The cemetery is also magnet for bird watchers.
 This tour will be led by Green-Wood’s Manager of Restoration and Preservation, Neela Wickremesinghe.